galletcorentin/galletcorentin/boardgames/content/heroes_3.md

   - Tower
   - Inferno
   - Big box
+  - Fortress
+  - Conflux
+  - Alchemists
-  - Fortress, Islands (still shipping)
+  - Islands

 ## Cover image : will be displayed in the album list and top page.
 ## Display a default one unless you change this value.